keithbowes/obmenu/README.md

 update it for Python 3/GTK 3 and to allow it to work with [Waybox](https://github.com/wizbright/waybox).

-### REMAINING TASKS

-- Port the pipe menus to Python 3 as well
-- Update the Firefox bookmarks pipe menu to use SQLite instead of bookmarks.html (which isn't used by Firefox anymore)

 ### FUTURE PLANS (MAYBE)

 - Actually allow translating the translatable strings